jsrcs/SOC-Training/README.md

 - Develop and implement IDS signatures
 - Escalate the security incidents to the Tier 2 and Team Lead if needed
 ## Experience
 The content in this course provides opportunities to practice with many different industry tools and frameworks.
-The scope covered is very broad and encourages for further study with expansive frameworks like MITRE ATT&CK and OSINT.
+The scope covered is very broad and encourages for further study with expansive frameworks like MITRE ATT&CK and OSINT, and tools like Splunk/Wireshark/SIEM.
 ## Certificate